Barrel Aged Penguin

 What was the barrel aging process for this beer?

-The beer was aged for 3 months in Old Pogue barrels.
+The beer was aged for 11 months in New Riff bourbon barrels.

 What are Barrel Aged Penguin’s notable characteristics?

 Tastes “stouty” despite its dark gold color, and really holds up to barrel aging quite well.

 Very few blond stouts exist in the market and fewer still are barrel aged, so we are really psyched about that!